kfatehi/modmail/README.md

 ## Adding a Module

-To add a module, visit the **main-process**, **embedder**, and **injection** files for core -- you will see how modules are initialized.
-Simply copy and paste the one-liner on each file to load each component for your custom mod.
+To add a module, add it to your config using the `path` key.
+See the `gpg` module in the `src` directory for an example.

 PR your mods back here so everyone can benefit!

 ## Wishlist

 * Markdown support
-* Multiple account support
-* Per-user mod config (e.g. not everyone wishes to use GPG)

 ## To Use